 The multi-probe tension in run7 is generated by combining two independent injections.
 First, a positive shift $\Delta\Omega_{m0}>0$ is applied to the BAO model predictions, producing directional distortions in both $D_M(z)/r_d$ and $D_H(z)/r_d$ that move the BAO-only posterior toward larger $\Omega_{m0}$ and mildly lower $H_0$.
 Second, a negative shift $\Delta H_0$ is applied to the CMB distance-prior vector $(R,\ell_A)$, mimicking a Planck-like low-$H_0$ preference.
 The SNe likelihood is kept completely fiducial, preserving its $(H_0\uparrow,\ \Omega_{m0}\downarrow)$ degeneracy.

 The combined likelihood,

 must reconcile three incompatible ridge directions.
-Because no consistent solution exists at moderate $(\Omega_{m0},H_0)$, the posterior is forced toward a rapidly evolving and strongly phantom-like EoS, as reflected by the values in Eq.~\eqref{run7CP}.
+Because no consistent solution exists at moderate $(\Omega_{m0},H_0)$, the posterior is driven toward a rapidly evolving and strongly phantom-like EoS, as reflected by the values in Eq.~\eqref{run7CP}.